Condo insurance for owners in Ontario

 Do you own a condo in Ontario?
 Get coverage that’s right for you

-Whether you live in a condo in Toronto, a townhouse in Mississauga or in a condo in Ottawa, you need to have the right insurance for your condominium.
-You can get a condo insurance quote online in minutes.
-Get a customized quote, in language you can understand, at a competitive price – and do it all online.
-We’ve simplified getting condo insurance, so you can focus on what you love.
+Whether you live in a condo in Toronto, a townhouse in Mississauga or a condo in Ottawa, you need to have the right insurance for your space.
+Get a

 Are you renting a condo unit as a tenant?
 Get a quote online for